Gluten-free asparagus quiche made with leeks, Gruyere cheese, and a hash browns bottom — lightened with egg whites and low-fat milk.

 - 1 teaspoon mustard powder

-- Whisk eggs, egg whites, half-and-half, low-fat milk, mustard powder, remaining 1 teaspoon salt, and 1/2 teaspoon pepper in another large bowl.
+- Whisk the eggs, egg whites, half-and-half, milk, mustard powder, remaining 1 teaspoon salt, and 1/2 teaspoon pepper in another large bowl.

-- Press the hash-browns on the bottom of an 8" baking pan, and press down to flatten.
-Spread the asparagus and leeks evenly on top.
+- When the hash browns and veggies are finished cooking, lower the oven temperature to 350˚F, and arrange the asparagus and leeks evenly on top of the hash browns.
 Sprinkle the cheese on top of the vegetables.
 Pour the egg mixture over it all.
-Grate fresh nutmeg across the top just before sliding into the oven.
+Grate fresh nutmeg across the top just before sliding the pie plate back into the oven.

-- Bake until quiche is set and crust is well browned.
+- Bake until quiche at 350˚F until a knife inserted in the middle is clean when removed.
 At high altitude (6500 ft) it took me 30-35 minutes.
 At sea level, I recommend checking it at 25 minutes.

 - Let cool to room temperature before cutting into wedges and serving from the pan.